ChanWenLe/Applied-Project/README.md

 This repository contains the visualization of data that I have done for ANL501 Data Visualisation and Storytelling course offered by the Master of Analytics and Visualisation (MAVI) programme at SUSS.

 In this course, we explore the use of R programming to construct data visualizations.
-The course follows <a href="https://socviz.co/"> Data Visualization: A Practical Introduction </a> by Kieran Healy and the course introduction can be found here [<a href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_1/"> Seminar 1 </a>].
+The course follows <a href="https://socviz.co/"> Data Visualization: A Practical Introduction </a> by Kieran Healy.

 # Singapore HDB Resale Market Trend From 1990 to the Present